Globodain/2024-1-PL01-KA121-VET-000215917/readme.md

 - **templates/** – Stores HTML templates for the front-end pages
 - **static/** – Stores static assets like images for animals

-### Contribution
-Feel free to fork and contribute!
-You can open an issue or submit a pull request for improvements.

-### License
-This project is licensed under the MIT License.